luqmanhkm38/classifying-employee-promoted/README.md

 - avg_training_score : Current training average (numeric).
 - satisfaction_score : Value of employee satisfaction with the company (numeric).
 - engagement_score : Average value of employees feeling attached to the Company (numeric).
-- is_promoted : Recommended for promotion (categorical)
+- is_promoted : Recommended for promotion (categorical).

 ## Data Checking & Pre-Processing